 - Inspect the flue pipe and pipe seams.
 Are they well supported and free of holes and cracks?
 Soot on or close to seams might be an indicator of a leak.

-- Check the chimney for any cracks or loose bricks and have a well-trained professional take care of any found.
+- Check the chimney for any cracks or loose bricks and have well-trained professionals take care of any found.

 - All unused flue openings should be sealed with solid masonry.